 To date, we have funded our operations primarily from sales of our securities and, to a lesser extent, debt financing.
 We have not received, and do not expect to receive for at least the next several years, if at all, any revenues from the commercialization of our product candidates.
 Our only source of revenues since inception has been from development management services rendered to Asahi Kasei Pharma Corporation and Argenes, Inc., both Japanese pharmaceutical companies, in connection with their clinical development of pharmaceutical product candidates.
 We completed our agreement with Asahi Kasei Pharma Corporation and terminated our agreement with Argenes, Inc.; therefore, we will not generate any further revenues from these agreements.
-We anticipate that, prior to our commercialization of a product candidate, out-licensing upfront and milestone payments will be our primary source of revenue.
+We anticipate that, prior to our commercialization of a product candidate, out-licensing upfront and milestone payments will be our primary source of revenue if we can enter into collaborations, strategic alliances or other agreements that would provide us with such revenues.
 To obtain revenues from sales of our product candidates, we must succeed, either alone or with third parties, in developing, obtaining regulatory approval for, manufacturing and marketing drugs with commercial potential.
-We may never succeed in these activities, and we may not generate sufficient revenues to continue our business operations or achieve profitability.
+We may never succeed in these activities, and we may not generate sufficient revenues to continue our business operations or achieve and maintain profitability.